 Holders of a British driving licence will also require an international driving permit to drive a vehicle in Kuwait.

-According to the FCO travel advice, driving in Kuwait is hazardous mainly due to the poor standards of local driving.
+According to the FCDO travel advice, driving in Kuwait is hazardous mainly due to the poor standards of local driving.
 They also note that you may not leave the scene of an accident until the police have seen it and let you go.
 You will also need a police report of any accident to make use of any collision damage waiver.
 Please always check the FCDO pages for up to date information regarding travelling to Kuwait as the situation can change rapidly.

 It can be tricky to find available car hire in Kuwait.
 If this happens and you require assistance please give our friendly team a call.